CS 70

 Culturally speaking, a class encapsulates code and data together to form a cohesive self-contained thing.
 Usually a class keeps its data private and provides a well-defined interface.

-C++ programmers use a struct when what they want to gather data together, but don't want or need to make a free-standing class with its own interface.
+C++ programmers use a struct when they want to gather data together, but don't want or need to make a free-standing class with its own interface.
 Code that needs to manipulate this data can do so in whatever way it chooses because the data is public.

 In short,